StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-report-templates/create-a-case-report-template.md

 4. Two options are available:

-    * Create a case report template from scratch by selecting :fontawesome-regular-square-plus:.
+    * Create a case report template from scratch by selecting :fontawesome-solid-plus:.

     * Duplicate an existing case report template by selecting :fontawesome-solid-ellipsis: next to the case report template you want to duplicate, then select **Duplicate**.